MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ## Drill down and up

 The following example is a bar chart that has a hierarchy made up of category, manufacturer, segment, and product.
 The bar chart shows the total number of units sold in the year 2014 by category.
 Category is the top level of the hierarchy.
-The chart is filtered by the categories Rural, Urban, Mix, and Youth.
+The chart is filtered by the categories Rural and Urban.

 ![Screenshot of the bar chart.
 The filters and drill features are outlined.](./media/end-user-drill/power-bi-treemap.png)